Ketel Marte Player Props: Diamondbacks vs. Nationals

 Nationals Pitching Rankings

-- The Nationals' 4.68 team ERA ranks 25th across all MLB pitching staffs.
+- The Nationals have a 4.70 team ERA that ranks 25th across all MLB pitching staffs.

-- Nationals pitchers combine to give up the fifth-most home runs in baseball (82 total, 1.4 per game).
+- The Nationals surrender the fifth-most home runs in baseball (83 total, 1.4 per game).

-- Corbin gets the start for the Nationals, his 13th of the season.
-He is 4-5 with a 4.92 ERA and 42 strikeouts through 67 2/3 innings pitched.
+- Gray makes the start for the Nationals, his 13th of the season.
+He is 4-5 with a 3.09 ERA and 55 strikeouts through 67 2/3 innings pitched.

-- The left-hander last pitched on Wednesday against the Los Angeles Dodgers, when he threw five innings, allowing three earned runs while giving up seven hits.
+- The right-hander last appeared on Friday against the Philadelphia Phillies, when he threw 5 1/3 innings, allowing four earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.